ThePython10110/ExchangeClone/README.md

 ![Screenshot](screenshot.png)
 ![Transmutation GUI Screenshot](transmutation_screenshot.png)

-## Sources/license:
+## Sources/license: (note: this will change soon)
-* Code: Forked and *heavily* modified from Enchant97's mod [Element Exchange](https://github.com/enchant97/minetest_element_exchange) (at this point, I'd say 95% of the code is my own).
+* Code: Originally started as a fork of Enchant97's mod [Element Exchange](https://github.com/enchant97/minetest_element_exchange).
+Since then, there have been tons of new bugs and features (at this point, at least 95% of the code is my own).
 Both this mod and Element Exchange are licenced under GPLv3+.
-Based on Equivalent Exchange and ProjectE, mods for MineCraft.
+Based on Equivalent Exchange and ProjectE, mods for Minecraft.
 * Textures:
     * Energy Collector, Deconstructor, Constructor: Directly from Element Exchange, GPLv3+.
     * Exchange Orb: *Slightly* modified from Element Exchange (I just changed the color to white so it could change colors correctly)